openemr/demo_farm_openemr/wordpress_demo/web/wordpress/wp-content/plugins/cartpauj-pm/readme.txt

 n/a

 == Changelog ==
+=1.0.12=
+* Fixed display of message timestamps to use local time zone.
+* Fix for failure to create attachments table on upgrade.
+* Added setting to limit attachment sizes or to disable attachments entirely.
+* Dutch translation thanks to ikookmaar.
+* Fixed crash when no function exists to detect mime type of attachment.
+* Fixed security hole where anyone can delete a message.
 = 1.0.11 =
 * New maintainer "sunsetsystems".
 * Added optional support for a messaging administrator who is the only person allowed to message other users.